-- Eligibility: Review of completed courses and grades. - Complete one full semester (either a fall or spring term; does not include summer) in the degree program they originally received admittance to at SPH. - Requests should be submitted no later than the end of summer in the student's first year. - Requests/Forms should be submitted between fall and spring terms requests need to be made at least 8 business days before open registration ends.
+- Eligibility: Review of completed courses and grades. - Complete one full long semester (fall or spring; does not include summer) in the degree program they originally received admittance to at SPH. - Requests/Forms should be submitted between fall and spring terms requests need to be made at least 8 business days before open registration ends. - Requests should be submitted no later than the end of summer in the student's first year.